-IBS, which stands for irritable bowel syndrome, is a big label given to a group people who have one or more very common digestive symptoms.
+IBS, which stands for irritable bowel syndrome, is a big label given to a group people who have one or more very common digestive symptoms (as described in the journal Clinical Gastroenterology).
 There are many different symptoms that are covered under the IBS umbrella, but four major symptoms really stand out.

 If you have one or more of these symptoms for a few months or longer, then you probably have IBS.

 Keep in mind that you may experience only one of these symptoms, or any combination of these symptoms.
 And it’s not unusual for symptoms to change over time, which can be in the same day or over the course of several years.
 With this in mind, it’s not surprising that IBS presents differently in different patients.
 (American Journal of Gastroenterology.)

 IBS can also involve many other symptoms.
 These are described after we address the four primary symptoms.

 Finally, the symptoms of IBS are also found in several other diseases.
 Those other diseases are what other doctors, including your gastroenterologist, are primarily looking for when you go to the doctor.
 They are not focused on looking for IBS, but on ruling out other problems, which is important.(Clinical Gastroenterology and Hepatology)

 But when they don’t find any of them (i.e. appendicitis, gallstones, pancreatitis, C. difficile, cancer, etc.) then they end up unable to help you, and you end up with no answers.
 This is why you need an IBS specialist, a doctor who is an expert in IBS.
 All we do at the IBS Treatment Center is diagnose and solve digestive problems that have fallen through the cracks.